 News & Media

-Every year, MS English teacher Larry Sandomir introduces his seventh graders to the power of language and its potential to create beauty, magic and change.
-His hope, he says, is to impress upon his students that even one person can change the world by using his or her voice
+MS English teacher Larry Sandomir introduces his seventh graders to the power of language and its potential to create beauty, magic and change.
+His hope, he says, is to impress upon his students that even one person can change the world by using their voice.

 Calhoun is shaping a community of leaders, one student at a time.
 From an early age, our students are trained to think deeply, to be confident in expressing themselves, to take responsibility and to work for new solutions, innovation and positive change